blackducksoftware/hub-detect-ws/README.md

 minikube dashboard
 ```

-Step 3: In the minikube dashboard, in namespace hub-detect-ws, provide connection details to your Hub server by editing the values of properties hub.url, hub.username, and hub.password in Config Map spring-app-config, file application.properties.
+Step 3: In the minikube dashboard, in namespace hub-detect-ws, provide connection details to your Hub server by editing the values of properties blackduck.hub.url, blackduck.hub.username, and blackduck.hub.password in Config Map spring-app-config, file application.properties.

 Step 4: Start the pod:
 ```